mulesoft-anypoint/terraform-provider-anypoint/docs/resources/private_space_tlscontext_pem.md

 subcategory: ""
 description: |-
   Manages a `private space tls context (of type PEM)` in your private space.
+      **NOTE**: This resource when applied on creation of the private space, becomes the default tls context until the private space is properly provisioned (about 30minutes).
+Meanwhile the resource cannot be deleted.
 ---

 # anypoint_private_space_tlscontext_pem (Resource)

 Manages a `private space tls context (of type PEM)` in your private space.
+		**NOTE**: This resource when applied on creation of the private space, becomes the default tls context until the private space is properly provisioned (about 30minutes).
+Meanwhile the resource cannot be deleted.

 ## Example Usage